Ceramic Dictionary

 Craft fair is a periodic gathering to sell and show different crafts.
 Can be local or international and is usually held at an appointed place in the town or country and repeated yearly on the same date.

 Crank is a support for plates, tiles etc., inside the kiln.
 They are made in many shapes and sizes and have walls, with arms, pins or shelves to support the objects one on top of the other, separately without touching.
-The one on the left can be bought for tiles 10×10cm, 15×15cm and 20×20cm.
+The one on the left is in one piece and can be bought for tiles 10×10cm, 15×15cm and 20×20cm.

 ca: CRÀTER-SEPARACIÓ